oracle/node-oracledb/doc/src/api_manual/sodadb.rst

     .. versionadded:: 3.0

-    The parameters of the ``sodaDatabase.openCollection()`` method are:
+    The parameters of the ``sodaDatabase.getCollectionNames()`` method are:

     .. _getcollectionnames:

-    .. list-table-with-summary:: sodaDatabase.openCollection() Parameters
+    .. list-table-with-summary:: sodaDatabase.getCollectionNames() Parameters
         :header-rows: 1
         :class: wy-table-responsive
         :align: center